Skip to main content

 For VAT operations, OSS is the practical lever to decide early:

-Cross-border transfer specifics sit outside this OSS grounding pack, so verify them separately before you make external commitments.
+Verify cross-border transfer specifics separately before you make external commitments.

 For a contract-structure walkthrough (separate from OSS VAT mechanics), see How a US-based SaaS consultant should structure a contract with a German enterprise client.